damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 proprietary JavaScript.)

-Considering the genuine interest and concern expressed by Sytse in working with myself and the free software community, I can only expect that Gitlab will continue to accept and apply community input.
+Considering the genuine interest and concern expressed by Sytse in working with myself and the free software community, I can only expect that GitLab will continue to accept and apply community input.

 ## Actions Speak Louder Than Words
-It is not possible to address the copyleft issue without a change in license, which Gitlab is not interested in doing.
+It is not possible to address the copyleft issue without a change in license, which GitLab is not interested in doing.
 So the best way to re-assure the community is through action.
 [To quote Sytse][18]:

 > I think the only way to prove we're serious about open source is in our
 > actions, licenses or statements don't help.

-There are fundamental disagreements that will not be able to be resolved between Gitlab and the free software community---like their ["open core" business model][19].
+There are fundamental disagreements that will not be able to be resolved between GitLab and the free software community---like their ["open core" business model][19].
 But after working with Sytse and seeing his interactions with myself, RMS, and many others in the free software community, I find his actions to be very encouraging.